 Tie the plants loosely to the stake; notice the twine is not tightly knotted so it can be easily raised higher as the plant grows, and used again next year.

-Inoculating rhizobia onto legume seeds is beneficial.
+Inoculating rhizobia onto legume seeds is beneficial; a huge increase in yield.

 Unlike many other legumes the fronds do not like high temperatures.
 In fact, they are much closer to the green-pea than beans.
-And because they can withstand a moderate amount of cold, you can plant them not only in spring, but also in autumn if you have mild winters.
+And because they can withstand a moderate amount of cold, you can plant them not only in spring but also in autumn if you have mild winters.

-As nitrogen-fixation bacteria attach to their roots, it is particularly good to follow crops like corn with broad beans; they help replenish the earth, and reduce the need for inorganic fertilizer.
+follow crops like corn with broad beans; they help replenish the earth and reduce the need for inorganic fertilizer.

 Fava bean plants need plenty of water; if you don't have a cheap supply available do not bother growing them in the dry season.